Click to go directly to That day☝︎

 EATING ENOUGH FOOD

 Arguably the biggest reason people go back to eating animal products is that they were just craving meat, dairy, or eggs.
-And they may think the cravings were because humans are meant to eat meat, they were lacking in protein or other nutrients, or their body just isn't suited to only eat plants.
+And they may think the cravings were because humans are meant to eat meat or their body just isn't suited to only eat plants.

-But the reality is that those cravings were most likely caused by not eating enough food.
+But the reality is that those cravings were most likely caused by not eating enough food and/or not eating enough of certain nutrients.
 So how does this happen?

 As you can see from the picture above, plant foods have a much lower caloric density than animal products.
 This means that you have to eat a higher volume of plants to get the same amount of calories compared to eating meat, dairy, or eggs.
 If you set out 2000 calories worth of fruits, veggies, and starches on one table and 2000 calories of animal products on another. . . the plant table is going to have a lot more food on it.
 But most people aren't aware of this (I wasn't for months after I went vegan) so when they're changing their diet to a more plant-based approach, they tend to not eat enough calories.

-So when you're taking meat, dairy, and eggs out of your diet, you need to replace them with an equal amount of calories from plants.
-And you know what that means... you get to eat more food!!!
+When you're taking meat, dairy, and eggs out of your diet, you need to replace them with an about amount of calories from plants.

-But since you probably don't know the exact amount of calories in everything you eat, you might want to try recording what you eat on a site called CRON-O-Meter.
+Since you probably don't know the exact amount of calories in everything you eat, you might want to try recording what you eat on a site like Cronometer.
 It's not only great for tracking calories but also carb/protein/fat ratios, vitamins, and minerals.
-It's not something you have to use religiously, but I found it nice to use about once a week for a while just to know about how many calories I was consuming- not to restrict myself, but to make sure I was eating enough!
+It's not something you have to use religiously, but I found it nice to use about once a week for a while just to know about how many calories I was consuming- not to restrict myself, but to make sure I was eating enough and not lacking in any nutrients!
 If you do have a background of restrictive eating or unhealthy calorie counting- it might not be a good idea to use this but it's up to you to decide if you want to or not.

 When you're not eating enough food, your body is going to try to tell you that it needs food by making you feel hungry.
-Now we all know that when you get hungry- you're not usually craving celery or iceberg lettuce.
-You're usually craving high calorie, high fat foods because the more calorically dense something is, the less volume you need to fill you up (and fat has 9 cals/gram as opposed to carbs and protein having only 4 cals/g).
-And we know that meat, dairy, and eggs have a high caloric density and (most) are high in fat, so those are going to be common things for you to crave when you're not giving your body enough fuel.
+When you get hungry- you're not usually craving celery or iceberg lettuce.
+You're usually craving high calorie, high fat foods because the more calorically dense something is, the less volume needed to fill you up.
+Fat has 9 cals/gram as opposed to carbs and protein having only 4 cals/g and we know that meat, dairy, and eggs have a high caloric density and (most) are high in fat, so those are going to be common things for you to crave when you're not giving your body enough fuel.